cms-tau-pog/TauFW/PicoProducer/python/corrections/README.md

 The JSON files were created with tools in [this repo](https://github.com/IzaakWN/TriggerChecks).

-## Z pT reweighting

-The observed Z pT spectrum is harder than in the LO MadGraph simulation, such as `DYJetsToLL_*_TuneCP5_13TeV-madgraphMLM-pythia8` samples.
-Therefore LO Drell-Yan events have to be reweighted as a function of Z pT (and maybe other variables such as mass, jet multiplicity, and/or MET).
-The TauFW provides a measurement tool in [`Fitter/Zpt/`](../../../Fitter/Zpt/).
-The weights are stored in [`data/zpt/`](../../data/zpt/), and [`RecoilCorrectionTool.py`](RecoilCorrectionTool.py) provides a tool to read them.
-Alternatively, you can use a [simple `C++` macro](../../data/zpt/zptweight.C) to run it on the fly in `TTree::Draw`.

 ## Test SFs
 `testSFs.py` provides a simple and direct way of testing the correction tool classes, without running the whole framework.